Skip to main content

 1. Choosing Arbitrary Functionality To Please Everyone

-Some products are designed specifically for small companies with few specific needs.
+Some types of project management systems are designed specifically for small companies with few specific needs.
 Others have more complex functionality for larger organizations.

 Whatever your project management system needs are, find a solution that matches them as closely as possible—not something with forty ways of doing the same thing just because it sounds cool.

 What’s most important is choosing the right set of capabilities for your specific use case.
-If you don’t know where to start, you can always take a look at some of the most popular products in your category and see which ones have the features that match your requirements.
+If you don’t know where to start, take a look at some of the most popular products in your category and see which ones have the features that match your requirements.

 2. Ignoring Integrations

 Before making any commitments, make sure that the vendor can draw up an action plan that will guide you through the entire process.
-Otherwise, they won’t be able to ensure that everything will work as it should.
+Otherwise, they won’t be able to make sure that everything will work as it should.
+Make sure that the integrations you need are included in the plan you want—extra integrations can increase the overall cost of project management software.

 3. Disregarding Demos Or Trials